idaholab/moose/framework/doc/content/source/utils/CompileTimeDerivatives.md

 # Compile-time Derivatives

-`CompileTimeDerivatives` is a C++ namespace conating classes, functions, and operators to implement mathematical expressions with the ability to perform symbolic automatic differentiation at compile time.
+`CompileTimeDerivatives` (CTD) is a C++ namespace containing classes, functions, and operators to implement mathematical expressions with the ability to perform symbolic automatic differentiation at compile time.
 It is a replacement for the runtime automatic differentiation in [`ExpressionBuilder`](/ExpressionBuilder.md optional=true) which uses a convoluted process to arrive at compiled mathematical expressions and their derivatives.

+## Uses

+The intended uses for the CTD framework are the implementation of empirical or analytical models with closed form expressions that compute quantities of which derivatives are required.
+Examples are

+1. Thermodynamic free energies, the derivatives of which are chemical potentials, which are required to solve the phase field equations.
+2. A thermal conductivity as a function of temperature, where the derivative w.r.t. temperature is required in the heat transfer equations.

+CTD is not meant to replace runtime AD using dual numbers (which computes derivatives w.r.t. degrees of freedom).
+Any application that requires the construction of symbolic derivatives of equations w.r.t. known coupled variables, can be simplified with CTD.

 ## Examples